How to come up with a brand name

 First, test sound and meaning in other languages if another market can be relevant.
 Second, send the name or three versions of it to ten people from your direct target market.
 Ask what kind of product they think this is, if the name has a good ring to it and if there are negative associations coming up.
 There’s no need to pick something that everybody likes, this is simply for checking for irreparable oversights and weighing upsides against downsides.

 A good resource for how to name a brand is the workbook by Eli Altman “Don’t call it that.”

-To get started with the Mojomox logo maker, type your brand name into the field below:
+To get started with a business logo now, type your brand name into the field below: